The-Marcy-Lab-School-Assignments/full-stack-project-remix-amy14rubio-1/README.md

 cp .env.template .env
 ```

-Open `.env` and fill in your Postgres credentials and a session secret.
+Open `.env` and fill in your Postgres credentials, session secret, Google OAuth client ID, and Supabase keys.
 Then seed the database:

 ```sh
 npm run db:seed